inesp/inesp.github.io/_posts/2026-02-06-api-resilience-caching-429.md

     link: https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Retry-After
 ---

-This might come as a surprise, but **sooner or later you call to some external API will get rate-limited**.
+This might come as a surprise, but **sooner or later your call to some external API will get rate-limited**.

 It will probably happen sneakily.
 There will be a script that never had any problems fetching data from _that_ API?
-Until, suddenly, error start being logged.
+Until, suddenly, errors start being logged.
 Usually lots of them.
 And then, a few minutes later, the flow of errors will stop and the data will flow again and the script will chug along as it did before, blissfully unaware that rate-limiting exists.

 It's kinda hard to write code for handling a Rate-limit.
 The first problem is that we **often fail to even remember that most APIs _do have_ a limit**.
 At the very least the following 2 matters mess with us:
 - **_We, personally,_ never experience being rate limited when testing the API**.
 Because _we, personally_ generally test APIs manually.
-We build 1 API call at a time and then we intentively check the response before doing another API call.
+We build 1 API call at a time and then we attentively check the response before doing another API call.
 Thus, we might be averaging at less than 50 calls per hour...waaaaay below most rate limits.
 - **The code can't be tested.** Even if we do build some rate-limit-handling code, this code just sits in production... for months, waiting for its opportunity.
 Does code that was never run really work?
 Technically, we could manufacture the rate-limit and test the code, we could just write a script that frantically calls the external API until we receive a _'429 Enough!'_.
 But, how often do we go to such lengths?

 ![manual-vs-production](/assets/http/manual-vs-production.svg)

 And so it happens that the rate-limit response is usually handled in one of 2 ways:
-- option A): _Ups, totally forgot to handle any errors at all_
+- option A): _Oops, totally forgot to handle any errors at all_
 - option B): _All errors are equal, all errors are bad, code stop_

-## Option A) _Ups, totally forgot to handle any errors at all_
+## Option A) _Oops, totally forgot to handle any errors at all_

 This is the easy-way-out.

-It is also called the "happy path" or the "first iteration", but those names were picked just to make us feel better about this code. _"Yeah, I know this isn't handling errors, but that's just the first iteration, the proof or concept.
+It is also called the "happy path" or the "first iteration", but those names were picked just to make us feel better about this code. _"Yeah, I know this isn't handling errors, but that's just the first iteration, the proof of concept.
 Just wait a couple of weeks, we'll fix this soon."_

 Nevertheless, this is often production code.